This is a revision of a lecture I presented on 20 April 2017 at Hope College in Holland, MI. The lecture was sponsored by the St. Benedict Institute.

 Humanist art excludes any stylistic evidence that the medieval centuries ever happened.
 There is no place within it for the Lindisfarne Gospels, or for Chartres Cathedral.
 Those the Humanists considered barbaric.
 It was they who invented the slanderous name Gothic to associate medieval art with the ruiners of Classical Rome.

 Baroque art was not as directly affected by these ideas; its artists rather took the art of the Humanists as their basis.
 They exaggerated certain tendencies of it and defied others, but never returned to the medieval traditions.
-I do not deny that some aspects of Humanist and Baroque art are beautiful and worthy of imitation.
-But neither do I ignore that some aspects are aberrant and deleterious.
+I do not deny that some aspects of Humanist and Baroque art are good and beautiful and worthy of imitation.
+But neither do I ignore that some aspects are not.
 The imposition of this art upon the divers nations of medieval Christendom in place of their proper heritage was simply wrong.

 It is easy to forget how grating this imposition must have been at the time.
 The construction of the new Basilica of St. Peter was funded by the peddling of indulgences in Northern Europe; thus it was the immediate provoking cause of the Reformation.
 Faced with the challenge of Protestantism, the institutional authorities of the Catholic Church did not present to the German and Scandinavian faithful the argument that their heritage, their culture, their art was substantially Catholic, and that keeping it linked them to the Apostles and to the faithful of all nations.
 Rather, they told them to disregard it and replace it with something new and alien, just to associate themselves with the Pope in Rome.